Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Measurement for additive predicates

-One missing component of our additive type system is normal forms.
-As a consequence, a full formalism for measurement on additive types is incomplete.
-Nonetheless, we can go some distance in characterizing post-measurement states of additive types using the projection semantics introduced in the introduction.
+One missing component of additive predicates is the derivation of normal forms.
+As a consequence, a full formalism for measurement is incomplete.
+Nonetheless, we can go some distance in characterizing post-measurement conditions.